Targoman/E4MT/README.md

 # E4MT
-An Essential text processor for Machine translation task
+An Essential text processor for Machine Translation task.

+A Python wrapper for E4MT is also available (https://github.com/Targoman/E4MTPy).

 ### Table of contents
 - [Motivation](#motivation)